 The Montreal New York bagel debate is essentially about who makes the best bagel.
 I never even knew there was such a thing until I heard Dave 1 from Chromeo discussing this with the people at It’s The Real Podcast.
-All I ever cared about when it came to bagels was only to get my hands on my fav, the gravlax bagel.
-From what I heard on the podcast episode, you kind of have to choose between one of them and stick to your guns forever.
+From what I heard there, you kind of have to choose between one of them and stick to your guns forever.
 It’s like the dichotomy film buffs in France have over Ingmar Bergman versus Carl-Theodor Dreyer.
 And that my friends, sure is a serious matter.

 This intrigued me.
-Was the New York bagel the only one have to consider?
 I put my best research tools to work, (Googled it) and got back some facts.
 But before going deep into the East Coast Bagel Bravado Battle (see what I did there?), it’s only right that I break down both bagel styles.
 I do so in the name of context.
 You know, what makes them so special to the point that you might get hurt if you say something slick at the wrong place.

 Montreal-style bagel explained

 In essence, the Montreal bagel is small and lean.
 A little denser and sweeter than the NYC one, and usually baked in an oven under a wood fire after being boiled in honey-sweetened water.
 The hole on the bagel is also larger in comparison.
 The bagel (or as they call it in Montreal – le bagel) contains malt and sugar, but no salt whatsoever.